 4. Leverage registrar assistance: The new Tribunal’s focus on efficiency includes allowing registrars to help manage cases.
 Make use of this resource to avoid unnecessary delays.

 5. Stay informed about guidance panels: If your case has wider implications, the new guidance and appeals panel may be involved.
-Understand how this panel works and how it might affect your matter, as it could lead to a more favourable outcome for you or others in similar situations.
+Understand how this panel works and how it might affect your matter, as it could lead to a more favorable outcome for you or others in similar situations.